zero64801/koboldcpp-rocm/README.md

 ## Considerations
 - For Windows: No installation, single file executable, (It Just Works)
-- Since v1.0.6, required libopenblas, however, it was later removed.
+- Since v1.0.6, requires libopenblas, the prebuilt windows binaries are included in this repo.
+If not found, it will fall back to a mode without BLAS.
 - Since v1.15, requires CLBlast if enabled, the prebuilt windows binaries are included in this repo.
 If not found, it will fall back to a mode without CLBlast.
 - Since v1.33, you can set the context size to be above what the model supports officially.
 It does increases perplexity but should still work well below 4096 even on untuned models.
 (For GPT-NeoX, GPT-J, and LLAMA models) Customize this with `--ropeconfig`.
 - Since v1.42, supports GGUF models for LLAMA and Falcon